Chat Interface

 • Low temperature values (0-0.3):

-• Output is more deterministic and focused.
+• Output is more deterministic, more focused

-• Suitable for scenarios requiring accuracy, such as code generation and data analysis.
+• Suitable for scenarios requiring accuracy, such as code generation and data analysis

 • Medium temperature values (0.4-0.7):

-• Balances creativity and coherence.
+• Balances creativity and coherence

-• Suitable for daily conversations and general writing.
+• Suitable for daily conversations, general writing

-• Recommended for chatbot conversations (around 0.5).
+• Recommended for chatbot conversations (around 0.5)

 • High temperature values (0.8-1.0):

-• Produces more creative and diverse output.
+• Produces more creative and diverse outputs

-• Suitable for creative writing, brainstorming, etc.
+• Suitable for creative writing, brainstorming scenarios

-• May reduce text coherence.
+• But may reduce text coherence

 Top P (Nucleus Sampling):